 The differences start at birth, with higher rates of low-birth weight and infant mortality for African Americans, Hispanic/Latinos and other minority groups.
 And the gap continues with minorities experiencing higher rates of diabetes, cancer, heart disease, obesity and asthma.

 Barriers to health equity result from socioeconomic conditions, including education, economic instability, housing conditions, as well as cultural issues.
-But when minorities have similar levels of access to care, health insurance and education of non-minorities, they still often receive poorer quality of health care.
+But when people of color have similar levels of access to care, health insurance and education as White people, they still often receive poorer quality of health care.

 The Foundation also supports health policy organizations, including the Health Policy Institute of Ohio and the Cuyahoga Health Access Partnership (CHAP), as they pursue objectives promoting or improving government policies to reduce health disparities and expand health care access, as well as supports the policy goals of the Catholic Health Association of the United States.

-The foundation has also joined with other Ohio-based funders and is one of 14 regional convergence partnerships aligned with the Convergence Partnership.
+The ORCP is one of 14 regional convergence partnerships aligned with the Convergence Partnership.
 Formed in 2006, the partnership is a collaborative of funders whose goal of policy and environmental change will help reinvent communities of healthy people living in healthy places.